4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 Entity selections can be:

-- "shareable" or "non-shareable",
+- "compartible" o "no compartible",
-- "sorted" or "unsorted".
+- " ordenadas" o "no ordenadas".

 These points are discussed below.